 - Turn the heat off and use a pair of tongs to move the corn from the pot to a plate.
+Eat right away!

-Season It!
 Butter and salt are traditional seasonings, but there are many other ways to add flavor to your corn: